VOLTTRON/volttron-docker/README.md

 The `platform_config.yml` file has two sections: `config`, which configures the main instance and populate's the main config file ($VOLTTRON_HOME/config), and `agents`, which contains a list of agents with references to configurations for them (note the frequent use of environment variables in this section).

 ## Main Configuration
 The Volttron configuration is defined under the section "config" in `platform_config.yml`.
+Note: This image requires that the Volttron Platform enable web.
+Thus, the platform configuration must set 'bind-web-address'.

-For example, the `vip-address` and `bind-web-address` would be populated using the following partial file:
+For example, the `vip-address` and `bind-web-address` would be set to specific values as seen in the following:

 ``` yaml
 # Properties to be added to the root config file:
 # - the properties should be ingestable for volttron